ethancawse/Click-Between-Frames/about.md

+# DISCLAIMER

+THIS MOD WAS CREATED BY SYZZI!!!

+This is an experimental modified version of syzzi’s Click Between Frames Fix.
+Most of the credit goes to syzzi.
+I did not make this from scratch.
+The goal of my changes is to be more optimized and, in theory, provide lower delay, higher accuracy, and improved performance.
+This is not fully tested, so there may be bugs or unexpected behavior.
+This build is mainly for testing purposes, so disable it if anything feels off.
+I have only tested this build on windows so far.
+If you have any bugs/issues to report, send them to my discord (3lit3hax).

 # What does it do

 This mod allows your inputs to register in between visual frames, which drastically increases input precision on low framerates like 60FPS. \
 It's similar to TPS Bypass or Draw Divide, but with much less lag and (hopefully) far fewer physics-related bugs.
+Optimized by 3lit3hax.

 If you like the mod, please consider [donating](https://www.paypal.com/donate/?hosted_button_id=U2LWN9H395TF8)!